Israeli–Palestinian peace process: 2010 direct talks

-This is in accordance with the principle of the two-state solution, first proposed in the 1980s.
-The mainstream within the PLO have taken the concept of territorial and diplomatic compromise seriously and have showed serious interest in this.
-During the 2010 talks, Palestinian Authority President Mahmoud Abbas said that the Palestinians and Israel have agreed on the principle of a land swap, but Israel has yet to confirm.
-The issue of the ratio of land Israel would give to the Palestinians in exchange for keeping settlement blocs is an issue of dispute, with the Palestinians demanding that the ratio be 1:1, and Israel offering less.
+Since 1982, the mainstream within the PLO had shown interest in mutual recognition and a Palestinian state.
+During the 2010 talks, Palestinian Authority President Mahmoud Abbas said that the Palestinians and Israel had agreed on the principle of a land swap, but Israel had yet to confirm.
+The issue of the ratio of land Israel would give to the Palestinians in exchange for keeping settlement blocs was an issue of dispute, with the Palestinians demanding that the ratio be 1:1, and Israel offering less.
 In April 2012, Mahmoud Abbas sent a letter to Benjamin Netanyahu reiterating that for peace talks to resume, Israel must stop settlement building in the West Bank, including East Jerusalem, and accept the 1967 borders as a basis for a two-state solution.
 In May 2012, Abbas reiterated his readiness to engage with the Israelis if they propose "anything promising or positive".
 Netanyahu replied to Abbas' April letter less than a week later and, for the first time, officially recognised the right for Palestinians to have their own state, though as before he declared it would have to be demilitarised, and said his new national unity government furnished a new opportunity to renew negotiations and move forward.